 1 RWA: risk-weighted assets in accordance with capital adequacy requirements 2 i.e. applicable minimum common equity as at the balance sheet date.
 This corresponds to 8% of RWA.
 3 Including counterparty credit risks, the risks attached to equity securities in the banking book, and investments in collective investment schemes, as well as settlement risk.
-4 i.e. amounts to be weighted at 250% in connection with thresholds 2 and 3 (other qualified participations in the financial sector, mortgage servicing rights and deferred tax claims owing to time disparities).
+4 i.e. amounts to be weighted at 250% in connection with thresholds 2 and 3 (other qualified participations in the financial sector, mortgage and investment of the participation of the participatio servicing rights and deferred tax claims owing to time disparities).